Use Bicep to manage secrets

 Avoid secrets where you can

-In many situations, it's possible to avoid using secrets at all.
-Many Azure resources support managed identities, which enable them to authenticate and be authorized to access other resources within Azure, without you needing to handle or manage any credentials.
-Additionally, some Azure services can generate HTTPS certificates for you automatically, avoiding you handling certificates and private keys.
+It is possible to avoid using secrets altogether in many situations.
+Many Azure resources enable managed identities to authenticate and be authorized to access other resources within Azure and without you needing to handle or manage any credentials.
+Additionally, some Azure services can generate HTTPS certificates for you automatically, sparing you from handling certificates and private keys.
 Use managed identities and service-managed certificates wherever possible.

 Use secure parameters